NovaSquirrel/fur2tad/README.md

 * FF: **Stop song** - Stops the song from looping

 Some Furnace features that are not supported:
-* Groove - But I would like to support it if I can figure out an efficient way to
 * Macros
 * Virtual tempo
 * Wavetable